GangaBindu/GangaBinduJakkula_NewTestProject/README.md

 - `src/test/java/stepDefintions`: Contains the test steps (StepDefintiion file) code corresponding to the feature files with file name "BorrowingCalculatorSteps.java".
 - `src/test/java/stepDefintions`: Contains the test Runner file to run tests.
 - `src/test/resources/features`: Contains the Gherkin feature file with file name "borrowingCalculator.feature"
-## Output Reports

-This project generates Cucumber HTML/json reports after each test run.
-The reports can be found in the `target/cucumber-reports.html and target/Json_Output/cucumber-reports.json`directory.
 ## Sample Test case

 Example of a feature file: